racinmat/anime-style-transfer/readme.md

 format, protobuf.
 Videos are sampled to obtain images and then images are converted into `.tfrecord` files containing protobuf format of training data.

+Images in tfrecord can be corrupted, you can check them with script.
+`python data_preparation/check_tfrecords.py --file=<absolute name of tfrecord>`

 Neural network is then trained in `code/mod-cycle-gan/train.py` by feeding it two tfrecord files, one with real data, one with anime data.
 Trained network then can be used for inference, transforming real images to anime data by